jdkizer9/omh-dsu/ohmageomh-manage-server/src/main/webapp/bower_components/angular-bootstrap-calendar/README.md

 ### day-view-start

-An interpolated string in the form of hh:mm to start the day view at, e.g. setting it to 06:00 will start the day view at 6am
+An interpolated string in the form of hh:mm to start the day view at, e.g. setting it to 06:00 will start the day view at 6am.
+Any minutes must be divisible by the `day-view-split` value.

 ### day-view-end

-An interpolated string in the form of hh:mm to end the day view at, e.g. setting it to 22:00 will end the day view at 10pm
+An interpolated string in the form of hh:mm to end the day view at, e.g. setting it to 22:59 will end the day view at 11pm.

 ### day-view-split